Globular weak $\omega$-categories as models of a type theory: The Grothendieck-Maltsiniotis definition of -categories

-Dually, if a category $\C$ is endowed with a contravariant functor $F:\op{\G}\to\C$ (a \emph{contravariant globular structure}), we will denote respectively by $D^n$, $s$ and $t$ the images by $F$ of $n$, $\sigma$ and $\tau$.
-We call a \emph{globular product} a limit of the diagram of the form
+In this diagram, we always assume that the iterated sources $\Gs$ and the iterated targets $\Gt$ are not identity, so that we always have the inequality $i_k>j_k<i_{k+1}$.
+Given a non-canonical diagram (\ie a diagram which can contain identities), one can contract away all the identity morphisms without changing the colimit of the diagram.
+It is be useful to encode such a colimit by its \emph{table of dimensions}

-It will also be convenient to denote it by its table of dimensions, and the variance of the globular structure will distinguished between globular sums and globular products.
+Dually, if a category $\C$ is endowed with a contravariant functor $F:\op{\G}\to\C$, called a \emph{contravariant globular structure}, we denote respectively by $D^n$, $s$ and $t$ the images by $F$ of $n$, $\sigma$ and $\tau$.
+We call a \emph{globular product} a limit of the diagram of the following form, which we can also encode with a table of dimensions.

-If $\C$ has a globular structure and $\catD$ has a contravariant globular structure, we will say that a globular sum in $\C$ and a globular product in $\catD$ are \emph{dual} to each other if they share the same table of dimensions.
+If $\C$ has a globular structure and $\catD$ has a contravariant globular structure, we say that a globular sum in $\C$ and a globular product in $\catD$ are \emph{dual} to each other if they share the same table of dimensions.

 \paragraph{The category of pasting schemes.} The category $\GSet$ is equipped with a globular structure given by the Yoneda embedding $\Yoneda : \G\to\GSet$, defined by $\Yoneda(n) = \GSet(\_,n)$.
-In this situation we all the globular sets that are obtained as a globular sums the \emph{pasting schemes}, and we denote $\COH_0$ the full subcategory of $\GSet$ whose objects are the pasting schemes.
-Note that since the globular sum diagrams are all finite, the pasting schemes are in particular all finite globular sets.
+In this situation we call all the globular sets that are obtained as globular sums the \emph{pasting schemes}, and we denote by $\COH_0$ the full subcategory of $\GSet$ whose objects are the pasting schemes.
+Note that since the globular sum diagrams are finite, the pasting schemes are finite globular sets.
 A few examples and counter-examples of pasting schemes are depicted in Figure~\ref{fig:ps-order}, using the diagrammatic notation for finite globular sets.